 Burkina Faso ECTN Certificate

-All you need is 2-3 simple documents, and you can find them in the following:
+All you need is 2-3 simple documents:

 • Commercial Invoice: It contains prices (the goods, the freight, and the insurance values, etc.), the incoterm, the details of the goods.